sadramoslehimilani/portfolio/memory-bank/progress.md

 ## Known Issues

-- Need to gather specific content for About section
-- Need to determine specific projects to showcase in Projects section
 - Need to finalize contact information and links for Contact section
+- Need to implement navigation system for smooth scrolling between sections
+- Need to add GSAP scroll-triggered animations for showcase section
+- Need to optimize showcase images for performance and implement lazy loading

 ## Recent Accomplishments